 Importance of cybersecurity for small businesses

-Cyber threats to big corporations and government bodies tend to dominate the news media.
+Cyber threats to big corporations and government bodies dominate the news media.
 But SMBs are just as likely to fall victim to digital attacks, and the effects can be devastating.

 Small businesses face many potential cyber threats in today's digital economy.
 Understanding the main risks is the first step toward improving your security posture.

-When you add in DDoS attacks, worms, and viruses, securing business networks has never been more complex.
-That’s why we’ve come up with a small business cyber security checklist to guide SMBs.
+Securing business networks has never been more complex than adding DDoS attacks, worms, and viruses.
+That's why we've developed a small business cyber security checklist to guide SMBs.

 Small business cybersecurity checklist